It’s time for another Word on Wednesday post. This week, our verse is Galatians 5:13 on serving one another:

 May God honor your efforts to hide His Word in your heart — and to follow Christ’s example of humble service!

-Of all the things you do to serve others, what do you think is most appreciated?
+Food for thought: Of all the things you do to serve others, what do you think is most appreciated?
 What areas need improvement?
-Tell me about them by commenting below.
+Tell me about them in the comment section below and/or discuss it with your family around the dinner table.